PrashanthAWS2511/AWS-Deploying-DotNetWebApp-EC2-Linux-CICD/README.md

-1. Once Pushed the Code, you can see in the AWS Console that the pipeline is triggered
+e.
+Once Pushed the Code, you can see in the AWS Console that the pipeline is triggered

 ![](Images/Aspose.Words.d57fd952-0f64-432a-9794-4f43074846fb.067.png)